City Unscripted

 The shopping arcade culture around Namba Station is something you won't find in other major cities.
 These covered walkways have been commercial centers for centuries, and they still feel alive in ways that modern malls don't.

 Each shopping arcade has its own personality.
 Some specialize in traditional crafts, others in modern fashion.
-The best ones mix everything together – you'll find a shop selling traditional tea ceremony equipment next to one selling the latest smartphone accessories.
+The best ones mix everything together.
+You'll find a shop selling traditional tea ceremony equipment next to one selling the latest smartphone accessories.

 Panoramic view of Osaka city from the Umeda Sky Building observation deck Photo by Samuel Seelig on pexels